Whitefish Mountain Resort Uphill Traffic Policy

 East Route – Open for downhill 4 pm to 7 pm

-Pre & Post Season Regulations (WMR closed ski season)
+Pre and Post Season Regulations (WMR closed ski season)

 This is in effect for 14 days before and after the scheduled “Opening Day” or “Closing Day” of Whitefish Mountain Resort.